Filing for Chapter 13 after a prior bankruptcy

 Many Long Island residents have found that filing for bankruptcy allowed them to get out of a debt trap, and gave them a fresh financial start.
 However, there are people whose debt problems are such that they need to file for bankruptcy more than once.

 This strategy would carry some risks.
-The filer would have to be able to make both the monthly mortgage payments and the regular payments that are part of the bankruptcy repayment plan.
+The filer would have to be able to make both the monthly mortgage payments and the regular payments that are part of the repayment plan.
 Filing for bankruptcy twice may hurt the filer’s credit more than filing once, but there are some advantages.
-Mortgage lenders have been known to modify mortgages in order to help a borrower get out of bankruptcy.
+Mortgage lenders have been known to modify mortgages to help borrowers avoid bankruptcy.

 Luckily, most bankruptcy filings are not nearly this complicated.
-Long Island residents who are looking for a way to get out of debt without losing their homes should get help researching Chapter 13 bankruptcy.
+Long Island residents looking for a way to get out of debt without losing their homes should get help researching Chapter 13.